The Cell Growth Quantifier (CGQ)

-Can I measure OD by using the CGQ?
+Can I measure OD / cell dry weight / cell count etc. by using the CGQ?

-The CGQ backscatter signal and OD600 show a strictly monotonic non-linear correlation.
-For measuring OD in real time, the user can create a calibration curve with the CGQuant software by providing specific OD values to the CGQ.
+The CGQ backscatter signal shows a strictly monotonic non-linear correlation with OD, cell dry weight, cell count and similar.
+For measuring these parameters in real time, users can create a calibration curve with the CGQuant software by providing single-point values to the CGQ.

-Can I use one OD calibration for all my experiments?
+Can I use one calibration for all my experiments?

 After a successful calibration, the same file can be used if the bioprocess conditions do not drastically change.
-You can also apply a suitable calibration file to old experiments, so you can switch from backscatter to OD.
+You can also apply a suitable calibration file to old experiments, so you can switch from backscatter to a different parameter.

 What is the OD measurement range?